botpress/readme/docs/Learn/add-a-bot-to-your-website/index.md

 ---
 This guide will teach you how to embed a bot directly on your website.

+> 🧩 Low-code
+>
+> This guide requires basic knowledge of:
+>
+> * HTML

 # Step 1: Get your embed code

-To embed a bot a bot on your website, you need to add the bot's Webchat embed code.
+To embed a bot a bot on your website, you need the bot's Webchat embed code.
 You can get the embed code from either the Studio or the Dashboard.

 ## From the Studio